Financial institutions compete for customers’ and employee’s’ attention alongside advertisers, news outlets, social media and digital search.

 Color is one graphic element financial institutions can use to convey trust and connect with their audiences.
 Blue, for example, often represents a sense of calmness and conveys loyalty and trust.
 In this case, financial institutions, like Citibank, may prefer to use blue to make consumers feel safe and secure with their brand.

 Citibank changed their logo in 1998 after it absorbed Travelers Group.
 Designers found it challenging to merge the two institutions’ logos; however, they decided blue would be best suited for the logo because of the emotions often associated with it.
 Since then, and many logo changes later, blue has remained in the Citibank brand.

-Bank and credit unions can support brand identity, reinforce organizational values and establish trust by prioritizing graphic design.
-Visual communication can minimize the surplus of digital content to improve internal and external communication.
-Financial institutions that utilize visual communication can build a stronger community of engaged employees and experience improved business results.
+Banks and credit unions can support brand identity, reinforce organizational values and establish trust by prioritizing graphic design.
+Visual communication is a concise way to get a message across and thus improve internal and external communication.
+When well executed, this helps build a stronger community of engaged employees and leads to improved business results.